Glass sea creatures: A successful business

-Unlike the eventual Glass Flower, a private commission to a single University's museum, the Blaschka glass sea creatures were a global enterprise; and not just for museums and other such educational institutes, for "as popular interest in the history and sciences of the natural world burgeoned during the latter half of the 19th century, the sea became particularly alluring.
+Unlike the Glass Flower, which began as a private commission to a single University's museum, the Blaschka glass sea creatures were a global enterprise.
+They reflected a change in attitude: "as popular interest in the history and sciences of the natural world burgeoned during the latter half of the 19th century, the sea became particularly alluring.
 The spread of home aquariums and the advent of deep-sea diving revealed a new frontier, filled with wondrous and unusual creatures."
-In short, for the first time since Darwin, there was great universal interest in the natural world, and it became a sign of culture, of worldliness and sophistication, to exhibit examples of life in one's drawing rooms and parlors.
-Hence private individuals were after these extraordinary models as well, and the Blaschkas, knowing this and knowing that Reichenbach was correct in that many museums would want them, made a mail-order business out of it.
-This business was hugely successful and they ended up making and selling 10,000 glass invertebrates dispersed in a diaspora of shipments all across the globe.
-Indeed, "the world had never seen anything quite like the beautiful, scientifically accurate Blaschka models" and yet they were available via so common a means as mail-order per one's local card catalog; for example, Ward's Natural Science would sell a small glass octopus for approximately $2.50.
-Not glorious, perhaps, but highly effective, and museums and universities began purchasing them en masse to put on display much as Prof. Reichenbach had – for natural history museums directors the world over had the same marine invertebrate showcasing problem.
-In short, Blaschka's invertebrate models mail-order enterprise succeeded for two reasons: 1- there was a huge and global demand; 2- they were the only and best glass artists capable of crafting literally scientifically flawless models.
+During this time of interest in the natural world, it became a sign of culture and sophistication to exhibit examples of life in one's drawing rooms and parlors.
+The Blaschkas, aware of public and museum demand, created a mail-order business.
+They sold 10,000 glass invertebrates globally.
+It is said that "the world had never seen anything quite like the beautiful, scientifically accurate Blaschka models."
+Yet they were available via mail-order, through a local card catalog.
+Ward's Natural Science sold a small glass octopus for approximately $2.50.
+Museums and universities displayed them much as Prof. Reichenbach had because natural history museums had a problem showcasing marine invertebrates.
+The mail-order enterprise succeeded for two reasons: 1- there was substantial global demand; 2- they were the glass artists most capable of crafting accurate models.
 Initially the designs for these were based on drawings in books, but Leopold was soon able to use his earlier drawings to produce highly detailed models of other species, and his reputation quickly spread.

 As Leopold wrote in an English-language trade catalog preserved at the Rakow Research Library at The Corning Museum of Glass: "[Models of invertebrate animals] have been purchased by... museums and scholastic establishments in all the quarters of the globe... in New Zealand... in Tokio [sic], Japan... for the Indian Museum in Calcutta... in the United States of America by Professor Ward's Natural Science Establishment in Rochester, New York; for the Museum of Comparative Zoology in Cambridge, Massachusetts; for the Boston Society of Natural History; the University of Cornell; the Wellesley Female College...
 In Great Britain, Scotland and Ireland, copies have been conveyed to London, Edinburgh and Dublin...
 In Austria, orders have not only been made for the Imperial Royal Court collection, but also for the universities in Innsbruck, Graz, Czernovitz, and so forth.
 In Germany, purchases have been made for the universities of Berlin, Bonn, Koenigsberg, Jena, Leipzig, Rostock and many other museums."